The purpose of documentation is to:

 If you will be requesting accommodations on your placement exams please have your documentation submitted 30 days prior to your orientation date.

 All documentation should be submitted in person or delivered via mail at the address above.
 Documentation may also be faxed to 812-464-1935.
-Once the submitted documentation has been reviewed you will be contacted to schedule a meeting.
+Once the submitted documentation has been reviewed, you will be contacted to schedule an intake meeting.

 You are welcome to set up a meeting with a Disability Resources Coordinator and bring your documentation with you at that time.
 After the meeting your documentation will be reviewed.
-After review you will be contacted to set up a meeting to finalize an accommodation plan.
-Call 812-464-1961 to schedule an appointment.
+After review, you will be contacted to set up a meeting to finalize an accommodation plan.
+Call 812-464-1961 or email email@example.com to schedule an appointment.

 USI Disability Resources reserves the right to request additional information or evaluation.